travmik/ZenTabs/Readme.md

 ## [ZenTabs](https://github.com/travmik/ZenTabs)
 Zen Tabs is a [Sublime Text 2](http://www.sublimetext.com/2)/[3](http://www.sublimetext.com/3) plugin that helps you to keep you tab bar in Zen.
 How often do you see something like this?
+It is useless pice of sh...
+Isn't it?
 ![FFFFUUUUUU](https://dl.dropboxusercontent.com/u/22258694/ZenTabs/ZenTabs-FFUUU.jpg)
 Now it stops!
-Now you can be in Zen when you working with Sublime Text.
+Now you can be in Zen when you are working with Sublime Text.
+Focused and with peace in mind.

 Your tab bar can always have a look like this:
 ![Zen](https://dl.dropboxusercontent.com/u/22258694/ZenTabs/ZenTabs-10.jpg)
 Or even like this:
 ![Zeeeeeeeeen](https://dl.dropboxusercontent.com/u/22258694/ZenTabs/ZenTabs-Zen.jpg)
 You have to do nothing for this.
 You just need to install this package, set opened tabs limit(default 10) and enjoy.
 When you will open 11th tab the oldest one will be closed.
+And don't worry __it will never close any tab with unsaved work__.
+If you have nothing but tabs with unsaved work, it will just ignore the limit and create a new tab anyway.

 ## Installation
 To install this plugin, you have two options: